apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 If the operation is interrupted, the object store will be in an undefined state.

-Copy: `-cp`
+**Copy**

 ```bash
 hadoop fs -cp s3a://bucket/datasets s3a://bucket/historical
 ```

-The copy operation reads each file and then writes it back to the filesystem;
+The copy operation reads each file and then writes it back to the object store;
 the time to complete depends on the amount of data to copy, and the bandwidth in both directions between the local computer and the object store.